 How to respond when your team asks

-Reading announcements alone is the easy part of using the posture.
+Reading announcements alone is the easy part.
 The harder moment is the one where a direct report asks, with real stakes, “what do you think we should do about [latest AI development]?”
-The instinct is either to fake expertise or to deflect.
+The instinct is either to fake expertise or deflect.
 Both erode trust.
+There’s a third option, and it’s the one the posture enables: you answer from the frame, not from the technology.

 “I do not yet know the technical ceilings on this — that is something we will get the right people to assess.
 What I can tell you is what I am watching: whether it changes who we need to hire, what our customers will start expecting, where our margin comes from, who gets to decide, and what stays hard to copy.
 My current read is [X].
 I will revise it as we learn more.
 What is your read?”

-It ends with their judgment, not yours — which is how you build a team that can think rather than a team that waits for you.
+That answer does three things at once: it tells the truth about what you do and don’t know, it models the posture so your team starts using it themselves, and it ends with their judgment, not yours — which is how you build a team that can think rather than a team that waits for you.

 You will notice the answer contains no claim of technical depth.
 It does not need one.
 The credibility comes from the frame, not the facts.